 To prepare these containers for recycling first empty the contents, rinse away food residue, and crush if possible to save space in your recycling bin.
 It’s ok to leave the label and lid on the containers.
-The only plastic bottles, jugs, and jars that should not go in the recycling bin are those used for petroleum based products like motor oil and hydraulic fuel.
-Recycling plastic bottles, jugs, and jars accounts for 95 percent of plastic containers, by weight, found in the home.
+The only plastic bottles, jugs, and jars that should not go in the recycling bin are those used for petroleum-based products like motor oil and hydraulic fuel.
+Plastic bottles, jugs, and jars that are recyclable account for 95 percent of plastic containers, by weight, found in the home.
 To find out where to recycle visit www.dwswa.org and choose Recycling 101.

 While many types of plastics are recyclable we are limited in our community to bottles, jugs, and jars at this time.
 You may have yogurt cups, butter tubs, or take out food containers that are plastic, but it’s important to not mix those with the other containers in your recycling bins since they are not officially accepted for recycling right now.
 Plastic drinking cups, clam shells for fruit, plastic plates, and utensils, and even plastic bags are considered contaminants for local recycling.
 If you put a yogurt cup in the recycling bin it might be left behind by the curbside recycling collection truck since it is not the right shape.
 Even though we can’t recycle all plastics locally there are several alternatives for the remaining items.